2 Preliminaries: Communicating Systems and Games

 We can now add the middle layer of our overview graphic in Figure 2.1: That two states are bisimilar precisely if they cannot be told apart using HML formulas.

 Proof.
-Induct over the structure of φ with arbitrary p and q.
+Induct over the structure of with arbitrary and .

 2.3.3 The Perks of Modal Characterizations

-Pay attention to the opposing directions of \subseteq and implication, here!
+Pay attention to the opposing directions of and implication, here!

-Thirdly, as a corollary of Proposition 2.4, modal characterizations ensure equivalences to be abstractions of bisimilarity, which is a sensible base notion of equivalence.34
+Fourthly, as a corollary of Proposition 2.6, modal characterizations ensure equivalences to be abstractions of bisimilarity, which is a sensible base notion of equivalence.36

-In Chapter 3, we will discuss how the hierarchy of behavioral equivalences can be understood nicely and uniformly if viewed through the modal lense.
+In Chapter 3, we will discuss how the hierarchy of behavioral equivalences can be understood nicely and uniformly if viewed through the modal lens.

 2.3.4 Expressiveness and Distinctiveness